syahirAmali/forta-uniswapV3-swap-event/README.md

 ## Description

-This bot detects a uniswapV3 swap event
+This bot detects a UniswapV3 `Swap` event emissions from the UniswapV3 protocol.

 ## Supported Chains